 We've seen an example of a single image whose intensity histogram is not gaussian.
 But natural images are high-dimensional, and it is clear that nearby pixels are not independent.
 This raises the possibility that even if the first-order statistics, as represented in a histogram, were gaussian (as Laughlin observed in his particular images), the higher-order structure is not gaussian.
-Here's an artificial example with a 2-pixel image.
+Here's an artificial example assuming another collection of 2-pixel images.
 The joint probability density of x and y is: